Henry Osborne Havemeyer: Islip, Long Island

-The Havemeyers spent the months of July and August in Islip, Long Island, where H.O.
-Havemeyer sailed on the Great South Bay.
+The Havemeyers spent the months of July and August in Islip, Long Island, where Havemeyer sailed on the Great South Bay.
 In 1890 they bought property on St. Mark's Lane in Islip, Long Island, next door to Louisine Havemeyer's sister and brother-in-law, Adaline and Samuel T. Peters.
-In 1900 the Havemeyers moved into the Bayberry Point community that H.O. had developed, occupying the southwesterly house.
+In 1900 the Havemeyers moved into the Bayberry Point community that Havemeyer had developed, occupying the southwesterly house.
 Havemeyer owned a Herreshoff 30 named Electra which he raced in the Great South Bay.

 Merrivale Farm, Commack, Long Island

 Havemeyer purchased 500 acres in Commack, Long Island, neighboring the racetrack of Carll S. Burr, who was engaged in breeding and training of trotting horses.
 Havemeyer was an avid hunter of ducks and other game birds.
 He owned a large stable of trotting horses and established a pheasant shooting preserve on land nearby.

 Philanthropy

 Havemeyer was a trustee of the American Museum of Natural History He and his brothers gave Havemeyer Hall for a School of Mines to Columbia University as a memorial for their father Frederick C. Havemeyer Jr. who studied at Columbia College from 1821 to 1823.
 Havemeyer gave a school to the Town of Greenwich, Connecticut.